dariux881/smart_farmerino/README.md

 Smart Farmer - Arduino side

 # Supported commands
+- *END* Prefix when notifying a command final result
+- *UPD* Prefix when notifying a command ongoing result
 - *STP* Stops all current execution.
 Resets current operation as well
 - *SLP* Sleeps of the given amount of time
 - *MXY* Moves to position XY